The Asymmetric Index of a Graph: The Index of Asymmetry

-\begin{proposition} Given any graph $G$, $ai(G) = ai(\overline{G})$. \end{proposition} \begin{proof} Suppose $G$ can be made into an asymmetric graph by removing some set $R$ with $r$ edges and adding some set $S$ with $s$ edges.
-Then by definition of $\overline{G}$, if we now add those same $r$ edges in $R$ and remove the same $s$ edges in $S$ to $\overline{G}$, we produce an asymmetric graph. \end{proof} We continue by presenting two elementary results involving the join and disjoint union of two non-isomorphic asymmetric graphs.
+\begin{proof} Suppose $G$ can be made into an asymmetric graph by removing some set $R$ with $r$ edges and adding some set $S$ with $s$ edges.
+Then by definition of $\overline{G}$, if we now add those same $r$ edges in $R$ to $\overline{G}$ and remove the same $s$ edges in $S$ from $\overline{G}$, we produce an asymmetric graph. \end{proof} We continue by presenting two elementary results involving the join and disjoint union of two non-isomorphic asymmetric graphs.

 \begin{proposition} If $G$ and $H$ are non-isomorphic asymmetric graphs then $G\vee H$ is asymmetric. \end{proposition}

 \begin{proof} Since $G$ is an asymmetric graph, and in $G\vee H$, each vertex $u$ in $G$ has the same adjacencies to vertices in $H$, each vertex of $G$ will be unique in $G\vee H$.
 Similarly each vertex in $H$ will be unique in $G\vee H$. \end{proof}